Voice and Silence

 I’d looked for the mouse under my bed the morning afterwards.
 I hadn’t found it.
 The space was a dystopian landscape of old art projects, empty suitcases, used tissues, boxes, bags, long-lost toys.
 I was sure I’d been able to get into it once, but that was ten years and two dress sizes ago, before I went to university, and it’s remarkable how much going up a bra cup size can inhibit your ability to wriggle into confined spaces.
 In the end, I’d decided to believe the mouse had got away and let it go at that.

-But there were always mice around in this house.
+But there were always mice around the place in this house.
 I looked down at the kittens, who twisted their fluffy necks and peered up expectantly with yellow eyes.
 “All right, you awful beasts,” I said to them.
 “Ready?”

 I opened the cupboard doors.
 The thing darted out too quickly for me to see much more than its shredded ears.
 “Oh, you would,” I said aloud, as the kittens bumped their heads against the bottom of the dresser.
 “Why didn’t you turn up when the cats were small enough to get under there?”